cytoscape/cytoscape.js/documentation/md/performance.md

 * **Haystacks make fast edges** : Set your edges `curve-style` to `haystack` in your stylesheet.
 Haystack edges are straight lines, which are much less expensive to render than `bezier` edges.
 * **Hide edges during interactivity** : Set `hideEdgesOnViewport` to `true` in your [initialisation options](#core/initialisation).
 This makes interactivity a lot less expensive by hiding edges during pan, mouse wheel zoom, pinch-to-zoom, and node drag actions.
+* **Hide labels during interactivity** : Set `hideLabelsOnViewport` to `true` in your [initialisation options](#core/initialisation).
+This works similarly to hiding edges on viewport operations.
+* **Use textured zoom & pan** : Set `textureOnViewport` to `true` in your [initialisation options](#core/initialisation).
+Rather than rerendering the entire scene, this makes a texture cache of the viewport at the start of pan and zoom operations, and manipulates that instead.
+Makes panning and zooming much smoother for large graphs.
 * **Animations** : You will get better performance without animations.
 If using animations anyway:
  * Try to limit the number of concurrent animating elements.
  * When using transition animations in the style, make sure `transition-property` is defined only for states that you want to animate.
 If you have `transition-property` defined in a default state, the animation will try to run more often than if you limit it to particular states you actually want to animate.